-I thought it’d be fun to share with you all the steps of making “cold process” soap in pictures for you here.
+But I wanted to share with you all the steps of making “cold process” soap in pictures.

 I’m going to run through the main points but I’m not going to give you a full blown tutorial because there are a million and one of those on the web.

 And this super fabulous lye calculator that I always use to get correct amounts when creating a new recipe.

 *Now…what I will say, is that making soap (the “cold process” way) is super fun BUT it is serious business.

 If you do decide to make some, please, PLEASE read and follow the instructions to.. the.. letter.